 ^{8.
 201} Cal.
 App.
 3d 512, Cal.
 Rptr.
 (May 1988).
-The court granted a rehearing in this case (6-20-88).
+The court granted a rehearing in this case (6-20-88) and refiled the same opinion after rehearing.
+Review by the California Supreme Court was denied, and the Supreme Court directed that the appellate court opinion not be published in the official reports.

-^{9.} Quoting from an earlier case, the court applied the rule "where community personal property or any other personal property, no matter what its original form might have been, has been changed by the parties to joint ownership during the joint lives of the owners, the funds so changed to joint tenancy, or any property acquired from the funds held in joint tenancy, will remain joint tenancy in character, unless there has been a change in the character of the property by some agreement between the parties."
-Estate of Propst, 201 Cal.
+^{9.} See Cordasco v.
+Scalero, 203 Cal.
 App.
-3d 512, 520-521, Cal.
+2d 95, 105, 21 Cal.
 Rptr.
-(1988).
+339 (1962) ("where community personal property or any other personal property, no matter what its original form might have been, has been changed by the parties to joint ownership during the joint lives of the owners, the funds so changed to joint tenancy, or any property acquired from the funds held in joint tenancy, will remain joint tenancy in character, unless there has been a change in the character of the property by some agreement between the parties.").
+The court in Estate of Propst, supra, note 8, stated that this was the rule that prevailed in California.